 FAQs and Tips

 Christmas traditions vary so much depending on customs and culture.
-In the South, you’ll find sausage balls and breakfast casseroles.
+In the South, you’ll find sausage balls and breakfast casseroles on the top of everyone’s list.

 A favorite make ahead breakfast is French toast or a bread based casserole that can soak up an egg and milk mixture overnight.
 However, you can also make cinnamon rolls the night before and let them rise for the second time while your oven pre-heats.